Security requirements for using Partner Center or Partner Center APIs

 How the requirements are enforced

-If your partner’s organization was previously granted an exception for MFA, then users who manage customer tenants as part of the CSP program must have enabled Microsoft MFA requirements before March 1, 2022.
-Failure to comply with MFA requirements may result in the loss of customer tenant access.
+If your partner's organization was previously granted an exception for MFA, then users who manage customer tenants as part of the CSP program must have enabled Microsoft MFA requirements before March 1, 2022.
+Failure to comply with MFA requirements might result in the loss of customer tenant access.

 Important

-If your third-party solution does not issue the expected claim, then you will need to work with the vendor who developed the solution to determine what actions should be taken.
+If your third-party solution does not issue the expected claim, you will need to work with the vendor who developed the solution to determine what actions should be taken.

 Resources and samples